 The warranty does not cover damage as a result of abuse, poor maintenance or incorrect fluids*

-*Only Le Maitre fluids should be used.
-Alternative fluids can damage equipment and will invalidate the warranty.
+*It is imperative that only Le Maitre fluid is used.
+Alternative fluids WILL damage the machine internally and will invalidate the warranty.

 Warranty Returns Procedure